Florence’s San Miniato al Monte, a Medieval Jewel Worth the Climb

 exterior facade with mosaic on the church of San Miniato al Monte

 The approach to San Miniato is dramatic.
 Seated at the top of a long series of steps (a 19th century addition), San Miniato is one of Tuscany’s most beautiful churches.
-Here’s a run down of what you should see and admire.

-1. San Miniato Marble Facade
+1. Marble Facade

-San Miniato has Florence’s emblematic geometric white and green marble facade.
-The gorgeous facade gives you a preview of what you’ll see inside.
 You’ll see a tall central section, which faces the nave.
 The two wings of the facade represent the two side aisles of the interior.

 There’s a series of five blind arches.
 They house a central turquoise door in the middle arch and two flanking doors.
 The central door has a marble inscription proclaiming “This is the Gate of Heaven.”